Please Note: We do not provide a free phone for seniors or administer phone programs. You Must Verify Eligibility at the

 A free phone for seniors seems unlikely.
-In reality, though, many seniors can apply for and receive a free cell phone, along with a free monthly cell phone plan.
+In reality, though, many seniors can apply for and receive a free cell phone or home phone, along with a free monthly phone plan.

 Seniors having a cell phone seems almost a necessity to many.
 Mainly, due to emergencies.
 Given that so many people have limited income (especially since so many older people are on social security), cell phones might be low on the list of things they can buy.
 That’s where the program that provides a free phone for seniors could be a real blessing.